Select Page

 Twitter has denied these charges.
 He published a statement saying he does not moderate his content based on “ideological or political” views.

-Nikhil Pahwa, the editor of the Internet watchdog Medianama, told the BBC that Twitter “has not done enough to address the hate speech.”
+Critics, including regular Twitter users and tech experts, point out Twitter’s flawed content moderation record in India.
+Nikhil Pahwa, editor of Internet watchdog Medianama, told the BBC that Twitter “has not adequately tackled hate speech.”

 A recent report by the Committee for the Protection of Journalists (CPJ) found that Twitter deleted almost a million tweets and blocked about 100 accounts in India as part of its “retained country” policy.

-“With Twitter, the problem is increasing: there is a growing sense that the platform is closing or suppressing voices that criticize the government, so there is a lot of concern about that,” said Nilanjana Roy, an author who recently signed for a Mastodon account.
+“With Twitter, the problem is increasing: there is a growing sense that the platform is closing or suppressing voices that criticize the government.
+So there is a lot of concern about that,” said Nilanjana Roy, an author who recently signed up for a Mastodon account.

 Indian Twitter users announcing they are going to Mastodon

-The platform has also been attacked by Dalit activists and writers (previously untouchables), who say Twitter routinely suspends its accounts while allowing problematic trends (#BoycottAllMuslims was one of the main trends last month) to continue.
+Dalit activists and writers (previously untouchables) have criticized the platform, claiming that Twitter routinely suspends their accounts while allowing problematic trends like #BoycottAllMuslims to continue.

 “The prejudice against marginalized groups (Dalits, women, religious minorities) on Twitter is very shameless,” says activist Kavitha Krishnan, who added that she has previously complained to the platform but had never received any response.